 The biggest drawback of becoming a full-time forex trader is, of course, the risk.
 With most jobs, you can make a mistake here and there and still keep your job.
 And even if you lose your job, you would have to really mess up for them to come after the money they already paid you.

 Forex offers no such security.
 You can have a great trading week and make one ill-advised trade on Friday afternoon that wipes away all of your gains and then some.
-It is the nature of the beast.
-There are certain measures you can take to mitigate the risks of trading forex, but you can never eliminate them entirely.
+It is the nature of the beast, making a comprehensive FX risk analysis crucial to mitigate potential losses.

 The general rule is to never trade more than you can afford to lose.
 That means having enough in the bank to pay your bills whether you have a good trading month or a bad trading month.
 If you’re dependent on your trading income to pay for your basic necessities, you’re putting a tremendous amount of pressure on yourself, which can often lead to poor decision-making in the market.